therealcybersecpro/get-started-with-ai-chat/README.md

 #### Required tools
 Make sure the following tools are installed:

-1. [Azure Developer CLI (azd)](https://aka.ms/install-azd) If you have the Azure Developer CLI already installed, you can update to latest version using:
+1. [Azure Developer CLI (azd)](https://aka.ms/install-azd) Install or update to the latest version.
+Instructions can be found on the linked page.
-    ```shell
-    winget upgrade microsoft.azd
-    ```
 2. [Python 3.9+](https://www.python.org/downloads/)
 3. [Git](https://git-scm.com/downloads)

 #### Bringing an existing AI project resource

-This step applies if you have an existing AI project resource, and you want to bring it into the Azure AI Foundry Starter Template by setting the following environment variable:
+This step applies if you have an existing AI project resource, and you want to bring it into the solution.
+You can do that by setting the following environment variable:

 ```shell
 azd env set AZURE_EXISTING_AIPROJECT_CONNECTION_STRING "<connection-string>"